 4. Use original images for your posts

 I am gradually updating my old post images with Canva.
 If you take a look at my recent posts, you will see the new images that only took me a few minutes each to create.

-Again, search engines give much higher preference to original images.
+Again, search engines give a much higher preference to original images.
 So by copying (or stealing) images from Google Images, your site will suffer in terms of indexing and page ranking.

 5. Identify your keywords, and use them